Semi-boolean and Yosida $\ell$-groups, Martinez and Yosida frames, and the $G+B$ construction: Preliminaries

 In general, $D(X)$ is always a lattice but need not be a group.
-And clearly there are subsets of $D(X)$ which are $\ell$-groups, e.g., $C(X)$; we shall say such a subset is an \emph{$\ell$-group in $D(X)$}.
+And clearly there are subsets of $D(X)$ which are $\ell$-groups, e.g., $C(X)$; we call such a subset an $\ell$-group in $D(X)$.

 We now remind the reader of a useful representation for $\bf{W}$-objects (see \cite{HR77} for more on this representation).